idan-nave/OnBoardly/doc/OnBoarding Project Tasks .md

 **Frontend (JavaScript) Responsibilities:**
 - `loginController.js`: Handles the frontend logic for the login page (sending login request, handling response, etc.).
 - `index.html`: General home page that welcomes users and redirects to the login or signup page.
-- `header&footer`: teach the team how to add the header and footer to their page automatically.
+- `header&footer`: teach the department how to add the header and footer to their page automatically.
-- `teamDashboard.html`: Page for presenting teams list and data per team
+- `teamDashboard.html`: Page for presenting teams list and data per department

 #### **2. Idan**:
 **Backend (Java) Responsibilities:**
-- `TeamServlet.java`: Handles API requests related to teams (view/edit team data).
+- `TeamServlet.java`: Handles API requests related to teams (view/edit department data).
-- `TeamService.java`: Business logic for team operations (add/edit teams).
+- `TeamService.java`: Business logic for department operations (add/edit teams).

 **Frontend (JavaScript) Responsibilities:**
-- `teamController.js`: Handles the frontend logic for the team dashboard page (viewing/editing team information).
+- `teamController.js`: Handles the frontend logic for the department dashboard page (viewing/editing department information).
 - `Header&Footer`: General bars for every page.

 #### **3. Garmizo**: